French lick & the midwest

 We took a few snaps here and there of the land flattening out, with Independence, Missouri as our destination for the night.
 I mean, what better place to stop on a journey westward than everyone’s favorite starting point for the Oregon Trail.

-Also, if you’re ever in Kentucky and see this jerky at a gas station stop, don’t sleep on it.
+The last note – if you’re ever in Kentucky and see this jerky at a gas station stop, don’t sleep on it.
 It is bussin.

 It was delicious and sadly didn’t make it past Kansas.